a6software/symfony2-form-collections/README.md

 Symfony 2 Form Collection Video Tutorial
 ========================

-For the related videos see either the [A6Software YouTube channel][1], or the individual videos:
+For the related videos see either the [Code Review Videos tutorial page][1], or the individual videos:

 1. [Learn Symfony2 - An introduction to Form Collections][2]
 2. [Learn Symfony2 - Adding To A Form Collection][3]